AICC/CMI-5_Spec_Current/cmi5_runtime.md

       <td><p><strong>Description: </strong>Launch parameters that are content specific.
 The LMS MUST obtain this value from the Course Structure.<br />
       <strong>LMS Required: </strong>Yes<br />
       <strong>AU Required: </strong>No<br />
-      <strong>LMS Usage:  </strong>Static launch parameters defined by the AU designer MUST be obtained by the LMS from the Course Structure.<br />
+      <strong>LMS Usage:  </strong>Static launch parameters defined by the course designer MUST be obtained by the LMS from the Course Structure.<br />
       <strong>AU Usage: </strong>Determined by the AU.<br />
       <strong>Data type: </strong>string<br />
-      <strong>Value space: </strong>Values are defined by the AU provider.<br />
+      <strong>Value space: </strong>Values are defined by the content provider.<br />
       <strong>Sample value: </strong>"abc-327-999"</p></td>
   </tr>
 </table>